marc2332/freya/website/src/content/blog/building-custom-state-hook-dioxus.md

 It let us store value that is tied to life of the **Scope** it was created in, which means that when the **Component** is dropped, the  stored value will be dropped as well.

 It takes a closure to initialize our value, this be called when the component runs for the first time, this way the value is only created when it truly needs to be created.
-It also returns the value it created or a cloned value of it, which is why it's value requires to be `Clone`.
+It also returns the value it created or a cloned value of it if this isn't the first run anymore, is why it's value requires to be `Clone`.

 But if the value is cloned it means that any change that we make to the cloned value will not be persisted for the next change?
 Correct, but this is why we are going to be using smart pointers.